ESNY Game Day: Tigers at Yankees (1:05 PM EDT) – Lineups, Broadcast Info

-The Yankees welcome back the Tigers after riding two home runs from Aaron Judge in a 10-0 rout Friday.
-The Bronx Bombers come in having won six of their last ten, but they’re 4.5 games back of Boston in the AL East.
+The Yankees welcome the Tigers back to the Bronx for a weekend set.
+New York comes in having won seven of their last ten, but remains 3.5 games back of Boston in the AL East.

-Detroit has lost their last three and eight of their last ten and find themselves 8.5 games out in the AL Central already.
+Detroit has lost their last four and nine of their last ten and find themselves 9.5 games out in the AL Central already.

-Saturday afternoon could provide an intriguing pitching matchup as the Yankees look to get right and start their charge up the standings.
+Sunday afternoon could provide an intriguing pitching matchup as the Yankees look to get right and start their charge up the standings.
+Moreover, the Yankees will look to complete the three-game sweep after Aaron Judge’s bat stayed hot with three more hits in Saturday’s 6-4 win.

 Game Info